 ||Annual Energy Savings (kWh)

 |11kW VSD on river pump

-The grower has proceeded with all the recommendations, which have been measured in a Measurement and Verification (M&V) process, as outlined in Table 2.
+The grower has proceeded with all the recommendations, measured in a Measurement and Verification (M&V) process, as outlined in Table 2.

 Table 2.
 Estimated and Actual energy and cost savings.